A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Triangle Singularity

 where $q=|\vec{q}|$ is now the magnitude of the 3-momentum vector and $P^0$ is the total energy of the initial state.
 This simplified form is sufficient in the investigation of the underlying singularities that will emerge from the triangle loop.
-Since particles $m_1$ and $m_2$ are on-shell, the integrand has a singularity at values of $q$ satisfying $P^0=\sqrt{m_1^2+q^2}+\sqrt{m_2^2+q^2}-i\epsilon$, which corresponds to the left blue cut appearing in Figure \ref{fig:triangle_diagram}.
-The function $f(q)$ in equation \eqref{eq:approx_I} is the angular part of the volume integral, which is given by
+Since particles $m_1$ and $m_2$ are on-shell, the integrand has a singularity at values of $q$ satisfying $P^0=\sqrt{m_1^2+q^2}+\sqrt{m_2^2+q^2}-i\epsilon$, which corresponds to the left blue cut appearing in Fig.~\ref{fig:triangle_diagram}.
+The function $f(q)$ in equation \eqref{eq:approx_I} is the corresponding angular part of the volume integral given by